I can't believe this!!

 Now question for you?
 Do you believe that Harry Potter is right?
 Or is it wrong?
 Does it deserve to be compared to C. s.
 Lewis or JRR Tolkien?

 My answer to all these questions is NO, NO, AND NO!!!!!
 Evil is evil and there's nothing you can do to change that.
 That gross detail is disgusting and was making me feel sick while reading this article.
-Oh, and here's the website my sister found it on.
+Oh, and here's the

 I am not trying to insult or hurt anyone if they like Harry Potter but I am merely stating my opinion.